chpladmin/chpl-website/PENDING_PENDING_RELEASE_NOTES.md

 * Integrated CRON control with the job's frequency
 * Add functionality for managing "Ban Developer" notification
   * Updated edit of Listing screen to reflect changes in Developer Ban workflow
+* Allow selection of ACB for ACB specific triggers

 ---